kupehtci/DOCUMENTATION/AWS/AWS - S3.md

 S3 Data Replication applies to new object but can be enables to replicate also existing objects using **S3 Batch Replication**.

+---
 ## Multi-Region Access Points

 **Multi-Region Access Points** or **MRAP** allows a single global endpoints for multiple S3 buckets and will automatically route requests to the nearest bucket.

 It offers automatic failover and enabling cross-region replication they will maintain the same data.

+---

 # S3 Encryption

-S3 offers different types of encryption
+S3 offers different types of encryption:

 ## S3 Encryption with SSE-S3